Bimanual Categories

 Objects 6 objects (bowl, cup, plate, rolling pin, spoon, whisk)

-Annotations Actions fully labelled for both hands individually; x xxx frames labelled with object bounding boxes
+Annotations Actions fully labelled for both hands individually

 Cite